-Requirements for practising law for overseas practitioners
+Requirements for practising law in Australia for overseas practitioners

 A limited number of subjects are available as single subjects for overseas qualified applicants from a recognised institution who hold an academic qualification in law (LLB or equivalent), with an average of at least 70 percent, or equivalent.
 Single subjects are not available to students with an Australian qualification in law.